Satisfiability Modulo Exponential Integer Arithmetic: Solving Problems via CEGAR

 \subsubsection{Interpolation Lemmas}

-In addition to bounding lemmas, we use \emph{interpolation lemmas} that are constructed via \emph{bilinear interpolation} to provide bounds.
+To provide bounds in cases where no bounding lemmas are violated, we use \emph{interpolation lemmas} that are constructed via \emph{bilinear interpolation}.
 Here, we assume that the arguments of $\exp$ are positive, as negative arguments are handled by symmetry lemmas, and bounding lemmas yield tight bounds if at least one argument of $\exp$ is $0$.
-The correctness of interpolation lemmas relies on the following observation. \begin{restatable}{lemma}{interpol} Let $f: \RR_+ \to \RR_+$ be convex, $w_1,w_2 \in \RR_+$, and $w_1 < w_2$.
+The correctness of interpolation lemmas relies on the following observation.
+As usual, $[w_1,w_2]$ and $(w_1,w_2)$ denote closed and open real intervals. \begin{restatable}{lemma}{interpol} Let $c \geq 0$, $w_1,w_2 \in \RR_{> c}$,\footnote{The lemma also holds for $\RR_{\geq c}$ (and the proof is analogous).} $w_1 < w_2$, and let $f: \RR_{> c} \to \RR_{>0}$ be convex.
 Then